hackoregon/postgis-geocoder-test/Docker/README.md

     2. `/data/pgdata` is mounted in the containers as `/var/lib/postgresql/data/pgdata`.
 This is where the containers keep their PostgreSQL data.
 This is also UID and GID 999.
 For the geocoders, this is easily recreated, either by re-running the scripts or by restoring `geocoder.pgdump` in `/data/gisdata`.
 But for other applications, you'll want to be careful not to corrupt it with host processes. `/data/pgdata` with just the Oregon goecoder database is currently about 2.7 GB.

 ### Buidling the database and the images
+1. Open a terminal in this directory.
+2. Set a password for the `postgres` database superuser.
+Type `export PGPASSWORD="yourpasswordgoeshere"`.
-1. Open a command prompt in this directory and type `./make-images.bash`.
+3. Open a command prompt in this directory and type `./make-images.bash`.
 It will take a while to run; it is downloading shapefiles, unpacking them and inserting the contents into the database.
 You can ignore errors and warnings.
-2. When the data acquisition is complete you'll see something like
+4. When the data acquisition is complete you'll see something like
 ```
 postgis-geocoder_1  | 2018-01-20 11:10:01.039 UTC [1] LOG:  listening on IPv4 address "0.0.0.0", port 5432
 postgis-geocoder_1  | 2018-01-20 11:10:01.039 UTC [1] LOG:  listening on IPv6 address "::", port 5432